 - The higher cost provides better batteries that will work longer

-- Top of the line models may handle branches or trees larger than 16” thick
+- Top of the line models may handle a branch or tree larger than 16” thick

-- More expensive models should be more reliable, and be ready for use on a daily basis if necessary
+- Pricier models should be more reliable, and be ready for use on a daily basis if necessary

 - High-priced chainsaws tend to have ergonomic, rubberized,